Have you been avoiding wearing shorts for years, struggling with compression stockings, or even applying… Read More

-PET scan imaging, or PET is an acronym for Positron Emission Tomography.
-PET is a test that uses special imaging cameras and a radioactive type of sugar to produce pictures of the function and metabolism of the cells in the body.
+PET scan imaging, or PET (Positron Emission Tomography) is a test that uses special imaging cameras and a radioactive type of sugar to produce pictures of the function and metabolism of the cells in the body.
 A PET scan is unique type of imaging test that helps doctors see how the organs and tissues inside your body are functioning.

-- For 6 hours before your test, do not eat or drink (except water).
+- For six hours before your test, do not eat or drink (except water).
 Do not chew gum.

 - Please take all your prescribed medications as normal (except cough drops, cough syrups, liquid Mylanta, Tums, Boost, etc.)

 - Avoid caffeine, sugar, tobacco and heavy exercise for 48 hours before your scan